easafe/purescript-flame/docs/events.md

 main :: Effect Unit
 main = do
         channel <- FAN.mount {...}
-        --raise these messages when for the events FE.send [FE.offline [Message3], FE.onClick [Message, Message2]] channel
+        --raise these messages when these events are fired FE.send [FE.offline [Message3], FE.onClick [Message, Message2]] channel
-        --manualy send a message to the channel SC.send channel [Message4]
+        --manualy raise a message
+        SC.send channel [Message4]
 ```

-See the [API reference](https://pursuit.purescript.org/packages/purescript-flame) for a complete list of backed in external events.
+See the [API reference](https://pursuit.purescript.org/packages/purescript-flame) for a complete list of built-in external events.
 See the [webchat test application](https://github.com/easafe/purescript-flame/tree/master/examples/Effectful/Webchat) for more examples of external events.

 ## Event handling and components